 The invention generally relates to the field of floor panels with mechanical locking systems comprising a separate displaceable tongue allowing easy installation.
-The invention provides new improved locking systems to install and disconnect building panels, especially a set of floor panels provided with a locking system.
+The invention provides new improved locking systems to install and disconnect building panels, especially floor panels.

 Background of the Invention

-(Applicant Välinge Innovation AB), which discloses a floor panel with a locking system comprising a locking element cooperating with a locking groove, for horizontal locking, and a flexible displaceable tongue (30) cooperating with a tongue groove (20), for locking in a vertical direction.
-The flexible tongue as shown in figure 1b, bends in the horizontal plane and snaps into the tongue groove during connection of the floor panels and makes it possible to install the panels by a vertical "snap" folding or solely by a vertical movement.
+, (figure 1a) which discloses a floor panel with a locking system comprising a locking element cooperating with a locking groove, for horizontal locking, and a flexible tongue (30) cooperating with a tongue groove (20), for locking in a vertical direction.
+The flexible tongue bends in the horizontal plane and snaps into the tongue groove during connection of the floor panels and makes it possible to install the panels by vertical snap folding or solely by vertical movement.
 Similar floor panels are further described in WO2003/016654

 , which discloses locking system comprising a tongue with a flexible tab.
 The tongue is extending and bending essentially in a vertical direction and the tip of the tab cooperates with a tongue groove for vertical locking.